-FBI is seeking any information that can be shared, to include boundary logs showing communication to and from foreign IP addresses, a sample ransom note, communications with Royal actors, Bitcoin wallet information, decryptor files, and/or a benign sample of an encrypted file.
+FBI is seeking any information that can be shared, to include boundary logs showing communication to and from foreign IP addresses, a sample ransom note, communications with Royal threat actors, Bitcoin wallet information, decryptor files, and/or a benign sample of an encrypted file.

-Additional details requested include: a targeted company Point of Contact, status and scope of infection, estimated loss, operational impact, transaction IDs, date of infection, date detected, initial attack vector, host and network based indicators.
+Additional details requested include: a targeted company point of contact, status and scope of infection, estimated loss, operational impact, transaction IDs, date of infection, date detected, initial attack vector, and host and network-based indicators.

 FBI and CISA do not encourage paying ransom as payment does not guarantee victim files will be recovered.
-Furthermore, payment may also embolden adversaries to target additional organizations, encourage other criminal actors to engage in the distribution of ransomware, and/or fund illicit activities.
-Regardless of whether you or your organization have decided to pay the ransom, FBI and CISA urge you to promptly report ransomware incidents to a local FBI Field Office, or CISA at https://www.cisa.gov/report.
+Furthermore, payment may also embolden adversaries to target additional organizations, encourage other threat actors to engage in the distribution of ransomware, and/or fund illicit activities.
+Regardless of whether you or your organization have decided to pay the ransom, FBI and CISA urge you to promptly report ransomware incidents to the FBI's Internet Crime Complaint Center (IC3) at Ic3.gov, a local FBI Field Office, or CISA via the agency's Incident Reporting System or its 24/7 Operations Center at report@cisa.gov or (888) 282-0870.